OrgTBoot/trading-boot/README.md

 ### Setup:

 1. Clone this repo.
-2. Edit `application-default.yaml`, provide your account information.
+2. Edit `application-default.yaml`, provide your account information (see in browser network calls).

 ### Run